California hits record COVID-19 deaths as new variant found

 “I don’t think Californians should think that this is odd; it’s to be expected,” Fauci said of the virus variant.

-San Diego County officials said the infected man was a 30-year-old with no history of travel.
+San Diego County officials said the infected man is a 30-year-old with no history of travel.

 “The patient became symptomatic on the 27th.
 He was tested yesterday and the new strain was detected early (Wednesday)," said Eric McDonald, the county's medical director for epidemiology.
 Another person in the man's household was being tested, he said.